-Prerequisite: Successful completion of Algebra 2 R with a minimum course average of 80% and a passing Regents final exam score.
+Prerequisite: Successful completion of Algebra 2H or Algebra 2 R.

-This course is designed for the highly competent math student who intends to pursue Calculus the following year.
-The units of study include: polynomial functions; rational and explicit algebraic functions; trigonometry; transcendental functions and analytic geometry.
-Students successfully completing this course are eligible for AP Calculus AB.
+This course is designed for a highly competent math student who intends to pursue Calculus the following year.
+The units of study include polynomial functions; rational and explicit algebraic functions; trigonometry; transcendental functions and analytic geometry, proof by induction, rational and, matrices and simultaneous equations; sequences and series; limits; the derivative and applications of the derivative.
+Students successfully completing this course are eligible for AP Calculus.
 Graphing calculators will be used to illustrate concepts and are strongly recommended.